Doncaster is a gem

 So Doncaster has been identified as an area in which to invest significant and considerable resources.

 The Diocese invited Christ Church Fulwood to help

 The Diocese asked Christ Church Fulwood to send a “church graft” into Doncaster, with the long-term vision of it becoming a resource church.

 The Diocese approached the PCC (Parochial Church Council) of St Mary’s Wheatley to consider a partnership with Christ Church Fulwood in this exciting new venture.
 The leadership of both churches have enthusiastically embraced the vision.

 We are all praying for St Mary’s to become an established, growing, thriving church, which can play its part in resourcing the whole area.
 Our hope is that in time we will plant other churches in Doncaster.

 The national Church Commissioners have pledged money to further resource this initiative, making it an exciting opportunity.
 Our hope is for a servant-hearted group of people to join with the present faithful church family in bringing the life-changing message of Jesus Christ to this part of God’s world.

 Andy Thomas has been appointed to lead this new church family.

 Andy is married to Amy, a qualified paediatrician and now a full-time Mum.
-They have three pre-school children, Zoe, Sam and James, and another one expected in July.
+They have three pre-school children, Zoe, Sam and James.

 Andy began following Jesus seriously at university in Cambridge.
 He has a degree in engineering that he’s never really used, and a degree in theology from Oak Hill Theological College which he uses all the time!